cb-hackers/cbEnchanted/README.txt

 Copyright (c) 2012 the cbEnchanted team:
+Jasse Lahdenperä
 Lassi Hämäläinen
 Vesa Laakso
-Jasse Lahdenperä
 Marko Ranta
 PTapioK

 You may use these executables to create CoolBasic programs free of charge.
+Consult the licenses of Allegro 5 and Boost if you intend to sell your programs.

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the